Poetry

 Michael Bazzett

 Michael Bazzett is the author of You Must Remember This, which received the 2014 Lindquist & Vennum Prize for Poetry, The Interrogation, and most recently The Echo Chamber.
-He is also the translator of The Popol Vuh, the first English verse translation of the Mayan creation epic, which was named one a New York Times Best Book of 2018.
+He is also the translator of The Popol Vuh, the first English verse translation of the Mayan creation epic, which was named a New York Times Best Book of 2018.
 His poems have appeared in numerous publications, including Ploughshares, The Sun, and Best New Poets.
 He is a 2017 National Endowment for the Arts Fellow and lives in Minneapolis.

 Praise and Prizes